farirpgs/fari-games/_games/charge-rpg.md

 ### Action

-When you roll to overcome an obstacle, you need to know which of the **12 Actions** your character is going for.
+When you make an action roll, you need to know which of the **12 Actions** your character is going for.
 Are they `Bonding` with a local merchant, or `Swaying` them into thinking that their prices are too high ?

 Use the action rating (darkened dots beside the action) as your base dice pool.

 > #### Choosing an Action
 >
 > The action you are going to choose will have an impact on the `Effect` and the `Situation` of the roll.
 >
 > We are going to talk about those in a second, but just know that if you choose a certain action and aren't satisfied when the GM tells you what are the effect or situation is, you can go back and pick another action.

 ### Position

 If an obstacle is in your way, you are in either in a `controlled`, `risky` or `desperate` position.
 The GM is responsible for telling you this information.

 In most common scenarios, if you are rolling to overcome something, you are probably in a `risky` position.

 Multiple things can affect your current position.
 You may be vastly outnumbered, or perhaps you are just out of time.
 The narrative context will help you and the GM decide what's your current position.